RodrigoBaltazar/DoceEsquina/README.md

 A repository to show our work challenges creating this website.

-#Prerequisites to run it.
+# Prerequisites to run it.

--> WebServer running
+ * WebServer running
--> HTML
+ * HTML
--> CSS
+ * CSS
--> Javascript
+ * Javascript

-#Installing
+# Installing

-Simply copy this folder into your webserver folder, it must work without any dependencies.
+## Simply copy this folder into your webserver folder, it must work without any dependencies.

-#Authors
+# Authors

 [Rodrigo Baltazar](https://github.com/RodrigoBaltazar)
 [Leandro Ramos](https://github.com/leandrorsant)

-#License
+# License

-MIT
+## MIT

-#Challenges
+# Challenges

 [x] Rename about one thousand pictures with programming [x] Structure the pages with html and css using bootstrap